 Do People Choose Their Sexual Orientation?

 Why are some people straight and some people gay?
 There is no simple answer to that.
-Most medical experts, including those at the American Academy of Pediatrics (AAP) and the American Psychological Association (APA), believe that sexual orientation involves a complex mix of biology, psychology, and .
+Most medical experts, including those at the American Academy of Pediatrics (AAP) and the American Psychological Association (APA), believe that sexual orientation involves a complex mix of biology, psychology, and environmental factors.
 Scientists also believe a person's and hormones play an important role.